 Perhaps I should note that these are just Cluemaster’s henchmen.
 We don’t see their boss till later, but rest assured, he’s not much better off.

-We’re then treated to an exciting CGI-tastic chase between the Batmobile and an ordinary sedan, which at least ends logically enough: the midgets escape down a sewer pipe too small for the Batmobile to go through.
+We’re then treated to a CGI-tastic chase between the Batmobile and an ordinary sedan, which at least ends logically enough: the midgets escape down a sewer pipe too small for the Batmobile to go through.
 See, Bruce?
 Bigger isn’t always better.

 Then it’s off to the Batcave for some pointless exposition and the gentle thwack of the foreshadowing stick.
 Alfred’s doing a crossword puzzle while Bruce drones on, and there’s a hideously dated reference to the Japanese game show craze of the mid-’00s.
 Good God, I’m half-expecting Alfred to start skateboarding before the season’s out.